mahmudurbd/binova/README.md

 <br>

 ## About This Project
-- It is a Branded Watches Niche website, which serves branded sporting shoes.
+- It is a Branded Shoes Niche website, which serves branded sporting shoes.
 - Users and Admin can sign up and log in to this website using google and email & password.
 Anyone cannot go to some pages without login, which is developed by React Router.
 - There is a dashboard for the User and Admin.
 Users can place orders, see their order list.
 Admin